Icecream4U/git-rollback-procedure-to-tag/README.md

 # git rollback on tag procedure

 ## procedure to rollback main/master to a previous tag
-due to limitations on the `protected` branches if a user is not abled to perform force push, the user will not be able to perform a rollback.
+:warning: due to limitations on the `protected` branches if a user is not abled to perform force push, the user will not be able to perform a rollback.
 You need to be allowed to force push on main/master to rollback to a previous tag!!!

 `git checkout main` checkout main/master branch
 `git reset --hard v5.0` reset the HEAD of the branch to tag v5.0